TinoRabe/Blog-Netlify/site/content/post/portals-provisioning-template-licensing-advanced-techniques-to-master-powerapps-portals.md

 ---
-title: 'PowerApps Portals Project Ramp-Up: Provisioning (Template / Licensing)'
+title: 'PowerApps Portals Project Ramp-Up: Provisioning (Templates)'
 date: 2019-10-28T06:00:19.751Z
 description: >-
   In this post you will advance your knowledge around considerations for